Agencies that offer social media management packages have a better chance of landing higher-value and more long-term clients.

 Plus, you can craft your agency as a true social media specialist for whichever platform you choose.
 You will have tons of experience managing profiles for various clients and understand how to get the best results for that specific platform.

 That’s why some clients like hiring social media agencies to schedule content and maintain a presence.
-These packages work by the client providing visuals, and your agency taking care of creating the calendar, then scheduling that content to their profile.
+These packages work by having the client provide visuals and your agency creating the calendar and scheduling that content to their profile.

 In a nutshell, your team will spend less time managing the account(s), and the client will still have some control over their social media activity.